hzqst/MetaHookSv/Renderer.md

 `adaptation` is the brightness adaptation speed for HDR, for example `"adaptation" "50"`

 `disablehdr` disables HDR entirely. for example `"disablehdr" "1"`

+## env_water_control

+`env_water_control` is a point entity used to control the water shader.

+### Keyvalues

+`basetexture` is the name of basetexture of water to control. for example `"basetexture" "!radio"`

+`disablewater` disables water shader entirely for water with specified `basetexture`. for example `"disablewater" "1"`

+`normalmap` is the path to the normalmap for turbulence effect.

+`fresnelfactor` controls the intensity of reflection.

+`depthfactor1` controls the strength of water edge feathering.

+`depthfactor2` controls the base strength of water edge feathering.

+`normfactor` controls the intensity of turbulence based on normalmap.